kimhwanhoon/my-dictionary/README.md

 - Let's make the card clickable so after clicking the definition and examples can be revealed.
 - If url is signin or signup, let's hide header and footer.
+- Dictionary API should be added. the fastest one!

 ## Types